andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Management Approach Definition

-The Management Approach Definition is a dynamic document outlining the overall management strategy for the project.
-It details how the project will be organized and planned, stakeholder engagement, and how progress will be demonstrated and reported.
+The Management Approach Definition is a dynamic document that outlines the project's overall management strategy.
+It details how the project will be organised and planned, stakeholder engagement, and how progress will be demonstrated and reported.
 Initially outlined in Feasibility and baselined at the end of Foundations, it evolves only when circumstances change or if reviews identify areas for improvement.

 **Roles and Responsibilities:**